 However, this number isn’t universal.
 During our recovery from the COVID-19 pandemic, or in classrooms where enrollment has been historically low, it may be necessary to drop the benchmark even lower.
 It is entirely possible, and in many cases appropriate, for enrollment benchmarks to vary by site or even by classroom.

 That said, it’s essential that you regularly track enrollment and be prepared to take steps to adjust program staffing or structure, or raise money to fill funding gaps, when enrollment levels are consistently low.
 National data suggest that enrollment in child care centers is still only about 50% of capacity.
 Child care centers that have adjusted staffing patterns, classroom age mix, hours, or other policies to account for lower enrollment (and the consequential drop in revenue) may find it possible to operate in the black at 50% utilization.
-However, without modifications to staffing or services, such a significant drop in enrollment will make it impossible to balance the budget.
+However, without modifications to staffing or services, such a significant drop in enrollment on your child care setting will make it impossible to balance the budget.

 Any time enrollment drops below the budgeted target, an ECE program is losing money.

 Thus, it’s essential to set enrollment benchmarks that are informed by revenue projections, monitor enrollment on a regular basis, and be prepared to take corrective action if enrollment targets are consistently missed.